Conformal generation of an exotic rotationally invariant harmonic oscillator: Discussion and Outlook

-Finally, we showed that our exotic RI-AHO admits yet another interpretation as a plane isotropic harmonic oscillator in a uniformly rotating reference frame.
+Finally, we showed that our ERIHO admits yet another interpretation as a plane isotropic harmonic oscillator in a uniformly rotating reference frame.
 From this point of view, the phases $g^2<1$, $g^2=1$ and $g^2>1$ correspond, respectively, to the cases $\Omega^2<k/m$, $\Omega^2=k/m$ and $\Omega^2>k/m$, where ${\Omega}$ is the angular frequency of the reference frame, and $k$ is the harmonic oscillator constant.
 Critical case of the harmonically extended Landau problem in this case corresponds to a free particle in a uniformly rotating reference frame.

 A phase transition in rotating harmonically trapped Bose-Einstein condensates is expected at $\Omega^2=k/m$, see \cite{Cooper,ALF,Goldman} and references therein.
 It is interesting whether the described peculiar properties related to hidden symmetries emerging at rational values of $g$ reveal themselves somehow in such systems.
-Taking into account the unitary equivalence of the RI-AHO and RNI-AHO, in this context one also can expect that Bose-Einstein condensates in rotationally-non-invarint harmonic anisotropic traps \cite{BEC-ani,CBYu} should exhibit properties similar to those they have in rotating harmonic traps.
+Taking into account the unitary equivalence of the ERIHO and AHO systems, in this context one also can expect that Bose-Einstein condensates in rotationally-non-invarint harmonic anisotropic traps \cite{BEC-ani,CBYu} should exhibit properties similar to those they have in rotating harmonic traps.

 0.05cm In conclusion, we note some problems that deserve attention for further research.
 0.05cm

 First of all, the considered CBTs of the rotationally invariant and rotationally non-invariant nature can be generalized for dimensions higher than two.
 Furthermore, the conformal potential term $ \gamma / (x_ix_i)$ can be included into the initial free particle Hamiltonian, and analysis also can be extended for Calogero-type systems that would correspond to the case of anisotropic CBT.
 Having in mind the constructions based on exotic Galilean and Newton-Hooke symmetries \cite{AGKP,ZHAGK}, relevant to the physics of anyons \cite{NonCom2,NonComPLB}, it also would be interesting to apply our analysis to the case of non-commutative geometry.